AndyStarGitHub/py-stadium/README.md

 The project can be cloned from https://github.com/AndyStarGitHub/py-stadium.

-Training database should be populated by running from the command line: python manage.py loaddata stadium_data.json
+Training database has been populated with faked data.

 To login as a superuser with the credentials:
     Login: super@stadium.mate
     Password: ueur!!77eeen

-77777777777777
-docker
-77777777777777
+## Run with Docker

+Docker must be installed.
+To run the commands:
+    docker-compose build
+    docker-compose up